unlight/asmt-javascript-questions/README.md

 - What do you not like, that would possible be improved?
 - Which code review tools you know/use?
 Your criterias for good code.

 ### Security
-- Same origin policy, CORS
+- Same origin policy, CORS.
 - Different types of XSS?
 - How do you prevent XSS?
 - Content Security Policy headers values, quote few examples?